 This difference in the time scales and the extent of spreading in the inter-particle voids compared to that in intra-particle pore spaces has a large impact on the flow behaviour in the vicinity of the liquid addition points.
-Most industrial heap operations make use of drip emitters, which means that the spacing of the drippers together with the strength of the horizontal liquid transport will have a large impact on the extent of wetting within the heap, but only close to the top surface.

 3.1.
 Liquid Spread and Wetted Area Results

 The spread of the liquid is strongly influenced by the particle size distribution.
 This was tested by comparing the liquid spread rate and extent in the column using the wetted area images.
 As ore particles became wet they experienced a marked change in colour (see Figure 3) which can be tracked relatively easily by image analysis.
 This was performed using the ImageJ software.
 While the interface between the wetted and non-wetted particles is quite sharp, this is not a direct measure of the internal liquid as the saturation of the wetted particles will be a function of position and time.
-This wetted area is expressed as a fraction of the total area of the bed viewed from the front as the front and back wetted area profiles were relatively the same.
+This wetted area is expressed as a fraction of the total area of the bed as viewed from the front as the front and back wetted area profiles were virtually identical.